Gravity Analysis for Location Assessment

 The left image shows the probability that the sales potential of this region can be bound to the location.
 The darker the area, the higher the potential absorption.
 The right image shows the probable potential absorption of the location if an additional competitor opens a new location.
 The attractiveness of the location in the north-east is reduced by the new competitor.
 The sales potential of this region will be bound to the new location.

-The Strengths of Gravity Analysis
+The Strengths of Gravity Analysis in location assessment

 - Flexible model for the representation of probable customer flows, taking the competition into consideration in the location analysis